 According to Safe Work Australia, finger amputations are the most common hand and wrist injuries.
 Sharp-edged equipment, machinery and vehicle accidents cause finger amputations, crushed fingers, finger tendon injuries and carpal tunnel injuries.
-If you have suffered a finger injury, depending on how the injury occurred, you might be entitled to various compensation benefits.

 If you have had an accident and suffered a finger injury, you may be eligible to receive compensation benefits regardless of where you injured.